-11.2.14 Automatic camera at MM1
+11.2.4 Automatic camera at MM1

-On the eddy mast at MM1 a digital camera is mounted.
+On the windmill mast at MM1 a digital camera is mounted.
 This camera is mainly installed to get visual images from the winter season, when there is no GeoBasis staff present in Zackenberg.
-The camera takes photos every third hour (at 12, 3, 6 and 9 AM and 12, 3, 6 and 9 PM).
-The photos can be downloaded from the SD card and when re-inserting the SD-card it needs to be formatted by entering the advanged settings of the camera and pressing "yes" to formatting.
+The camera takes photos every hour.
+The photos can be downloaded from the SD card.
+Please copy the images from the SD card to the field computer and upload them to the synology.
+If one removes the images away from the SD card, then when re-inserting the SD-card it needs to be formatted by entering the advanced settings of the camera and pressing "yes" to formatting.

-Empty the camera soon after arrival to Zackenberg, and then every third week during the rest of the season (e.g. when downloading data).
+Empty the camera soon after arrival to Zackenberg, and then copy images every third week during the rest of the season (e.g. when downloading data).
 Make sure the camera is running and in a good position before leaving the station in the fall.
 When emptying the camera SD card, check the battery status of the camera and change batteries in the camera.
-Remember to empty the camera just before leaving the station in the fall.
+Remember to empty the camera just before leaving the station in the fall and install fresh lithium batteries.